All About Raw Food for Dogs and Cats

 The Benefits of Raw

 Diet is the foundation of maintaining good health.
-The fresher the diet, the more nutrients are available for the animal's system to utilize in supporting the immune system.
-Raw food diets may help support healthy teeth and gums, support skin and coat health, as well as support normal gastrointestinal health and function.
+The fresher the diet, the more nutrients are available for an animal's system to utilize.
+Raw food diets may help support healthy teeth and gums, skin and coat health, energy levels, gastrointestinal functions, and overall health.

-Some exceptions to "raw is better" are older, weaker animals who may not tolerate raw food, or animals with certain gastrointestinal conditions where herbs and supplements may be used to support gut health.
+Some exceptions to "raw is better" are older, weaker animals who may not tolerate raw food, animals with certain gastrointestinal or inflammatory conditions, or animals on immune-suppressing drugs.
 In these cases, a home prepared, cooked diet can be a good substitute for a raw food diet.

 Types of Raw Food Diets

-Obvious precautions should be taken when feeding raw meat – wash hands thoroughly after handling the raw meat.
+Observing safe food handling precautions and best practices helps minimize risks for both pets and people.
+Always wash hands thoroughly after handling any raw meat, and wash/sanitize surfaces used in prep.
 Thaw meat in the refrigerator, not sitting on the counter at room temperature.
-Warm water can be used to thaw or warm the food after it has been mostly thawed in the refrigerator.
-Do not microwave raw food as the live enzymes can be damaged and bones can harden even in just 30 seconds of microwaving.
-I do recommend avoiding pork as it has been shown to be a source of Trichinella.
-If you are thinking about bacteria, you can rinse it with several drops of food-grade hydrogen peroxide in a sink of water or 1/2 teaspoon liquid grapefruit seed extract in a sink of water to help kill surface bacteria.
+Warm water can be used to thaw or warm food after it has been mostly thawed in a refrigerator.
+Never use a microwave on raw food, as the live enzymes can be damaged and bones can harden even in just 30 seconds of microwaving.

 Transitioning to Raw Food

-It is best to introduce raw food slowly into your companion's diet over the course of two weeks.
-If your companion is used to having food available throughout the day, you can first transition him or her to eating only once or twice per day for dogs, and two to three times per day for cats before beginning the transition to raw food.
-Consider transitioning fully to raw in the beginning even if you ultimately intend to feed a mix of raw and cooked or dry.
-This will help maintain proper gut flora and support normal digestive function.
+It’s best to introduce raw food slowly into your companion's diet over the course of two weeks.
+If your companion is used to having food available throughout the day, you can first transition them to eating only once or twice per day for dogs, and two to three times per day for cats before beginning the transition to raw food.
+Consider transitioning fully to raw even if you ultimately intend to feed a mix of raw and cooked or dry, as this will help maintain proper gut flora and support normal digestive function.
 You can start with 1 teaspoon for small dogs and cats and 1 tablespoon for larger dogs for three days or so.
 Then increase to 2 teaspoons or tablespoons for several days, decreasing the amount of regular food by ¼ to ½ in general proportion to the raw.
 You can work up to replacing at least ½ the normal diet for several days.
 Finally, you can replace one full meal with raw for a day or two, then fully transition to raw.